 Anyone can buy a coffee table, but how many people can say they made their own?
-Our Red Oak Coffee Table Kit allows you to easily construct your very own coffee table with minimal tools and effort.
+Our premium hardwood kits allow you to easily construct your very own coffee table with minimal tools and effort.
 This is the perfect project for those wanting to explore woodworking and love a DIY project.
 The folks over at SELF MADE (who make the stainless steel brackets) put together these build instructions for you to follow along as you make your very own coffee table:

 Find a soft floor surface (or lay down a towel to protect the brackets and the surface they are sitting on from getting scuffed or scratched).
 Lay out the bracket on the soft surface.

 Lay out the long aprons (40” long) and the short aprons (20.5” long) in between the brackets with the most attractive side facing out.

 Slide the long aprons into their respective slots in the brackets.
 Keep sliding the long apron in until it can’t slide any more and the apron end is up against the inside face of the bracket.
 Important note, the long aprons must be installed first and must be fully inserted in the bracket.
 Use the Allen Wrench (provided with each kit) to tighten the pre installed set screws up against the wood.
 Twist the set screws until you feel resistance as they hit the wood.
 From this point, continue turning the set screws for 1-1/2 revolutions so that they are pressing firmly against the apron.
 The flange that the set screws sits in should bend out around 1/16” in the process.
 To ensure the apron is firmly in place, carefully pull the apron apart from the bracket with a medium amount of force, it shouldn’t move.
 If it does move, keep turning the set screws 1/2 a revolution until the aprons are held firmly in place.

 Slide both short aprons up against the same long apron and tighten the set screws as described in Step 4.